This post is specifically for WordPress users who want to learn how to troubleshoot and debug WordPress.

 WordPress Troubleshooting Steps

-1. Create Backup of Entire WordPress
+1. Create a Backup of the Entire WordPress

 If you have a backup plugin installed and activated on your site, then make sure you have the latest backup.
 But if you don’t have a backup plugin, you may need to install it first and backup your site.